Profile Picture

 A*STAR Quantum Innovation Centre (Q.InC), Singapore

-May 2023 - Present
+May 2023 - September 2025

 Leading research in quantum optics and quantum information with focus on squeezed light sources for quantum metrology.
 Managing infrastructure development for quantum metrology lab, supervising PhD candidates and research engineers, and engaging with external stakeholders on grant proposals and technology translation.